 Discs have a tough outer shell and a gel-like filling.
 They can deteriorate owing to daily wear-and-tear, trauma, and degenerative spine conditions.
 Damaged and worn discs can’t function as they should, which can lead to serious back pain and mobility issues.

-The most common reason patients have artificial disc replacement is chronic back pain that doesn’t respond to nonsurgical treatment approaches like physical therapy.
+The most common reason patients have artificial disc replacement is chronic pain that doesn’t respond to nonsurgical treatment approaches like physical therapy.
 The most common specific reasons to have artificial disc replacement include:

 A herniated disc occurs when the inner disc filling squeezes out through a fissure in a disc’s shell.
 The disc’s filling pressures nearby spinal structures, like the nerves, to cause back pain.
 Herniated discs usually occur because of wear-and-tear but can (rarely) happen in a traumatic injury.